oktadev/okta-spring-microservices-https-example/README.md

 Copy your issuer (found under **API** > **Authorization Servers**), client ID, and client secret into `config-data/school-ui.properties`.

-Create another Web application and name it something like "Spring Docker Production".
+Create a second Web application and name it something like "Spring Docker Production".
 Copy the client ID and secret into `config-data/school-ui-production.properties`.

+Create a third Web application and name it something like "Spring Server to Server".
+Copy the client ID and secret into `config-data/school-service.properties`.

 Run the following command from the root folder to create Docker containers for all your apps.